railsbridge-boston/railsbridge-boston/views/installfest/install/windows.markdown

 Installing Ruby and Rails on Windows is easy thanks to the RailsBridge Virtual Machine.
 This setup will give you Ruby, Rails, Git and the Bash shell.
 Let's get started.

-Make sure you have downloaded RailsInstaller or the Railsbridge Virtual machine as instructed by the [pre-workshop steps](/pre_workshop).
+Make sure you have downloaded RailsInstaller as instructed by the [pre-workshop steps](/pre_workshop).

 ## Step 1.